Please note: Canada Business Ontario is now FedDev Ontario Small Business Services.

 - Test your goods or services and receive feedback

 Communications Research Centre Canada (CRC)

-If you are looking for assistance with communications research and development, you may be able to take advantage of CRC’s Innovation Centre services and facilities.
+If you are looking for assistance with communications research and development, including finding licensable software and other intellectual properties like patents, data and technical know-how, you may be able to take advantage of CRC’s services and facilities.

 Doing business with CRC

 Natural Resources Canada (NRCan)

 You can find clean energy technology research and development information through NRCan.
 Explore resources offered through their CANMET laboratories and take advantage of partnership opportunities in a variety of sectors, including:

 You can also access benchmarking guides, tools, calculators and software applications to help you make more informed decisions about your resources and technology:

 - Partner tools and affiliate resources